-RVR/RVV Phraseology
+RVR Phraseology

-, 0,

-R36VV11/2 "Runway three six, R-V-V one

-and one-half."

-R05LVV1V2 "Runway five left, R-V-V

-variable between one and two."

 R18/2000V3000FT "Runway one eight, R-V-R

-variable between two thousand
+variable from two thousand to

-to three thousand.
-Or Runway
+three thousand.
+Or Runway one

-one eight visual range variable
+eight visual range variable from

-between two thousand and three
+two thousand to three

 thousand."

 R26R/2400FT "Runway two six right visual

 range two thousand four

 hundred."

-2. When there is a requirement to issue an RVR or RVV value and a visibility condition greater or less than the reportable values of the equipment is indicated, state the condition as "MORE THAN" or "LESS THAN" the appropriate minimum or maximum readable value.
+2. When there is a requirement to issue an RVR value and a visibility condition greater or less than the reportable values of the equipment is indicated, state the condition as "MORE THAN" or "LESS THAN" the appropriate minimum or maximum readable value.
 (See TBL 11-1-5.)